-At this stage, we don’t know for certain whether there will be a second series, or more, of World on Fire.
-However the series 1 description suggests that future series of World of Fire would follow the later years of the war - so from September 1940 onwards.
+Initially, we didn’t know for certain whether there would be a second series, or more, of World on Fire.
+We just had the series 1 description which suggested that future seasons of World of Fire would follow the later years of the war - so from September 1940 onwards.
 That description is as follows:

 “The first series of seven episodes tells the story of the first year of the war, starting with the German invasion of Poland in September 1939 and ending with the Battle of Britain.”